Prospecting

 • Objection handling success: How often you successfully overcome objections.

 By analyzing your performance data, you can identify areas where you excel and areas where you may need additional training or practice.
-For example, if your conversion rate is low, you may need to refine your pitch or improve your objection handling skills, whereas if your volume is suffering, there’s only one thing for it—make more calls!
+For example, if your conversion rate is low, you may need to refine your pitch or improve your objection handling skills, whereas if your volume is suffering, there’s only one thing for it: make more calls!

 8. Use a Script, But Don’t Rely on It

 Instead of reading your script word-for-word, use it as a guideline.
 Familiarize yourself with the key points you need to cover, but allow the conversation to flow naturally, and always stay ready to deviate from the script based on the prospect’s responses and needs.
+Effective speaking skills are essential for building rapport and conveying value during calls, helping you connect with prospects and improve overall call quality.

 How to use scripts effectively: